Hypermagnesemia: Signs and symptoms

+At magnesium levels about 4.5 mEq/L the stretch reflex is lost and with over 6.5 mEq/L respiratory failure may be observed.
+On ECG hypermagnesemia is mainly manifested by prolongation of PR and QRS intervals, T wave changes and AV block.

 The therapeutic range for the prevention of the pre-eclamptic uterine contractions is: 4.0–7.0 mEq/L. As per Lu and Nightingale, serum magnesium concentrations associated with maternal toxicity (also neonate depression, hypotonia and low Apgar scores) are: